IDoget/Roblox-LootQuest-Macro/README.md

 Q: 'How did you make this?'

-A: A day of programming in Python, plus already found timings with razer synapes
+A: Python in visual studio code.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Bug reporting: